monaroehm/practical-software-course-interface-design/README.md

 # Authoring tool

 An authoring tool was created using JavaFX to provide a graphical user interface to manipulate the data of the database.
-This tool can also be seen in the video presentation ([docs/formel1x1.mp4](docs/formel1x1.mp4)), and I have also published the code here: [practical-software-course-interface-design-authoring-tool](https://github.com/monaroehm/practical-software-course-interface-design-authoring-tool)
+This tool can also be seen in the [video presentation](docs/formel1x1.mp4), and I have also published the code here: [practical-software-course-interface-design-authoring-tool](https://github.com/monaroehm/practical-software-course-interface-design-authoring-tool)

 # My contributions